Chittaranjan Das

-Chittaranjan Das (5 November 1870 – 16 June 1925), popularly called Deshbandhu (Friend of the Nation), was an Indian freedom fighter, political activist and lawyer during the Indian Independence Movement and founder-leader of the Swaraj Party in undivided Bengal during the period of British Colonial rule in India.
+Chittaranjan Das (5 November 1870 – 16 June 1925), popularly called Deshbandhu (friend of the country), was a Bengali freedom fighter, political activist and lawyer during the Indian Independence Movement and mentor of Subhas Chandra Bose.
+He was the founder-leader of the Swaraj Party in undivided Bengal during the period of British Colonial rule in India.
 His name is abbreviated as C. R. Das.

 He was closely associated with a number of literary societies and wrote poems, apart from numerous articles and essays.